DATES FOR 2023 COMPETITIONS

 2011 saw the AFG Interschool Numero® Challenge continue to grow with ten heats, four in the country and six in Perth.
 Geraldton, Esperance and Bunbury continued, with the addition of a heat in Manjimup, in the Warren-Blackwood region.
 2012 has continued on with more schools participating in the existing ten heats.
 In 2013 the Challenge grew yet again, with a fifth heat in the country (a second Bunbury heat) and a seventh heat in the metropolitan area.
 This has altered slightly in recent years, with every year having 12 heats but the disbursement being slightly different each year depending on registrations.
 Since 2019 there has been 4 regional heats and 8 metropolitan heats.

-2023 will see the addition of a Kalgoorlie heat, a completely new region for this event.
+2023 saw the addition of a Kalgoorlie heat, a completely new region for this event.
 This brings the make-up of heats to 5 regional heats (Geraldton – 2 heats, Esperance – 1 heat, Kalgoorlie – 1 heat, Bunbury – 1 heat) and 8 metropolitan heats.
+This will continue in 2024.

-Teams compete for generous book prizes, at both heats and finals, while the winning teams in the final also win cash prizes for their school of $1000, $500 and $250 respectively.
+Teams compete for generous book prizes, at both heats and finals, while the winning teams in the final also win cash prizes for their school of $1000, $500 and $250 respectively.s

 AFG (Australian Finance Group)